benaryorg/benarydingOS/README.md

 An Operating System by benaryorg and nilsding

+Warning!
+Abandoned at the moment!
+Me (benaryorg) will start a complete rewrite soon.

 ## How to build

 Building our OS easy!
 First, you set up the build environment and then you just run `make`.